josegallardo-da/project-build-your-own-game/README.md

 Google Collab helped us creating the first drafts of the code.
 Jupyter Notebook became our hero when Collab turned out to be an unstable environment for our code.
 Powerpoint as always was a powerful tool to present our ideas.
-Google Search was the third element of the team without dissapointing us.
+Google Search was the third element of the team without disappointing us.
 <a name="links"></a>

 ## Links
-Repository and slides can be found here: https://github.com/josegallardo-da/project-build-your-own-game https://drive.google.com/file/d/1dfwxB_VrcWI6WMi4rxhmUOo47oo_J31N/view?usp=sharing
+Repository and slides can be found here:

+https://github.com/josegallardo-da/project-build-your-own-game
+https://drive.google.com/file/d/1dfwxB_VrcWI6WMi4rxhmUOo47oo_J31N/view?usp=sharing

 Resources:
 *Warning: It is a big list!
-Be careful!* https://www.tutorialspoint.com/python/time_clock.htm https://www.tutorialspoint.com/python/time_clock.htm https://www.cs.swarthmore.edu/~soni/cs21/f16/Labs/lab07.php
+Be careful!*

+https://www.tutorialspoint.com/python/time_clock.htm
+https://www.tutorialspoint.com/python/time_clock.htm
+https://www.cs.swarthmore.edu/~soni/cs21/f16/Labs/lab07.php